osm-search/nominatim-org-site/_posts/2023-04-27-improving-search.md

 airports and museums.
 For the PHP implementation 72.8% of the tests pass.
 In the initial Python implementation the success rate dropped to 68.3%.
 After some tweaking, the success rate is now 74.6%, already a 2% improvement over the old PHP code.

+_Many thanks to [NGI Zero](https://nlnet.nl/entrust/) who are funding this work on improving Nominatim._